 Each month is usually a mix of new releases and advance copies of unreleased books.
-If you are interested in joining, you can use my Book of the Month Club affiliate link to get a free book!
+If you are interested in joining, you can use my Book of the Month Club affiliate link to get your first book for $10!

 The Most Anticipated June 2020 Book Releases